javadkt/Spring-Security-with-JWT-for-REST-API/README.md

 To test security access `http://localhost:8080/health` API and you should get a forbidden/Access denied error.
 In order to access these secured API you must first obtain a token.
 Tokens can be obtained by passing a valid username and password.

 username and password are stored in user table.
-To add user call below `POST` API
+Password will be encrypted using `BCryptPasswordEncoder`.
+To add user call below `POST` API (Windows users: Import below curl command as raw text in postman)

 ```
 curl --location --request POST 'http://localhost:8080/registeruser' \